Minashraf/LinuxShell/README.md

 * A log file is generate in /tmp directory

 ## How to run
-Make sure the terminal working directory is the same as the project one Enter these commands in the Linux terminal
+Make sure the terminal working directory is the same as the project one <br /> Enter these commands in the Linux terminal
 ```shell
 gcc main.c -lreadline